 Hint 1: Know Yourself!

 Just owning a fursuit is the easiest part of portraying your character.
-One of the most enjoyable things of fursuiting is, without a doubt, beeing someone else and fascinating others with your performance.
+One of the most enjoyable things of fursuiting is, without a doubt, being someone else and fascinate others with your performance.

 Certainly you've thought about your fursona's characterization.
-Is it rather shy and moves anxiously towards strangers?
+Is it rather shy and does it move anxiously towards strangers?
 Or is it curious and sniffs everything?
 Ask yourself how your character acts in different situations.
 It is well worth practicing a style and unique features.
 Acting in front of a mirror won't hurt either.